 This Consumer Confidence Report (CCR) reflects changes in drinking water regulatory requirements during 2016.
 All water systems were required to comply with the Total Coliform Rule from 1989 to March 31, 2016, and begin compliance with a new rule, the Revised Total Coliform Rule, on April 1, 2016.
 The new rule maintains the purpose to protect public health by ensuring the integrity of the drinking water distribution system and monitoring for the presence of total coliform bacteria, which includes E. coli bacteria.
-The U.S. EPA anticipates greater public health protection under the new rule, as it requires water systems that are vulnerable to microbial contamination to identify and fix problems.
+The USEPA anticipates greater public health protection under the new rule, as it requires water systems that are vulnerable to microbial contamination to identify and fix problems.
 As a result, under the new rule there is no longer a maximum contaminant level violation for multiple total coliform detections.
 Instead, the new rule requires water systems that exceed a specified frequency of total coliform occurrences to conduct an assessment to determine if any significant deficiencies exist.
 If found, these must be corrected by the PWS.
+No deficiencies where found in the Defiance Water System in 2018.